jongwoo328/cloudip/README.md

 **🚨 Warning 🚨**

-This project is currently under development and supports **AWS only**.
+This project is currently under development and supports **AWS and GCP**.
 Additional cloud providers will be supported in future updates.

 ## Features